mohamad-qodosi/cython_trend_lines/README.md

-# pandas_trend_lines
+# cython_trend_lines
-this is a python package for cythonized implementation of finding trend lines from a pandas dataframe containing OHLCV data.
+this is a python package for cythonized implementation of finding trend lines from a numpy array containing OHLCV data.